cmidgley/inventree-template-pro/README.md

 ## Installation

-You install Inventree Part Templates [like most plugins](https://docs.inventree.org/en/stable/extend/plugins/install/).
-First verify that plugins are correctly enabled by visiting the `Settings / PluginS settings / Plugins` page.
-Make sure at the settings for `Enable URL integration`, `Enable app integration`, and `Check plugins on startup` (if using Docker containers) are all enabled.
+Inventree Part Templates is [installed](https://docs.inventree.org/en/stable/extend/plugins/install/) like most plugins.
+Verify that plugins are enabled by visiting the `Settings / PluginS settings / Plugins` page, and make sure the settings for `Enable URL integration`, `Enable app integration`, and `Check plugins on startup` (if using Docker containers) are all enabled.

 Then install using your preferred method.
 The easiest methods are: